Comprehensive Fatigue Panel

-This is the lowest cost fatigue exploration panel offered anywhere.
+This is the lowest-cost fatigue exploration panel offered anywhere.

 The causes of fatigue are multifactorial and could involve imbalances in several hormones.
-This panel includes most hormones and variables involved in the diagnosis and treatment of fatigue.
-Ordering this panel provides substantial cost savings when compared to ordering each test separately.
+This panel, which includes most hormones and variables involved in the diagnosis and treatment of fatigue, provides substantial cost savings when compared to ordering each test separately.
 The panel is useful for men and women.
 We suggest that you also talk to your physician about getting an order for a sleep study to determine if you have sleep apnea.
 Additionally, be sure to download the corresponding lab order that you’ll need for testing and find the location near you for your blood and/or urine test.

 TESTS INCLUDED IN THIS PANEL: